carabina/SeguePerformer/README.md

                 return
             }

-            // Prepare for other interactive segues here, if any.
+            // Prepare for interactive segues configured in Storyboard, if any.
         }

     }